mhardcastle/ddf-pipeline/docs/manual.md

 https://github.com/mhardcastle/lotss-query is on the PYTHONPATH.
 This introduces dependencies on sshtunnel and MySQLdb.

+Infrastructure for the LoTSS HBA survey is (mostly) in https://github.com/mhardcastle/lotss-hba-survey .

 ## installation

 Given that the whole ddf-pipeline infrastructure has many